Books in Progress

 The Three Girls Park in Ahvaz in 1970s

-“A Time Among Kings and Poets” is a personal account of Iranian history as it unfolded between 1973-1984.
+Born Among Kings and Poets is a personal account of Iranian history as it unfolded between 1973-1984.
 That’s when I turned seven and attended first grade to when I completed tenth grade and emigrated.
 To put another way, between the time Iran had become a prosperous petroleum giant in the Middle East with the largest army under the rule of the Shah through the Islamic Revolution in 1979 and when I left my homeland almost four years into the devastating Iran-Iraq war.

 Most memoirs of those who have lived and experienced various aspects of living in Iran is written from a specific perspective or a Tehran-centric point of view.
 These memoirs are great learning tools about life from a pro-western, “modern”, and secular point of view which although holds true for many it is not the story of the majority of Iranians.
 What I have attempted in this book is to provide a provincial perspective of a boy raised in a middle class family with more conservative values but still open to experiencing the more modern side of life as it was offered to Iranians at the time.
 I discuss the Pahlavi period and the drastic changes that came with the Revolution.
 My experience in the war as a volunteer and how it made such an impression on me to change the course of my life are parts of the book that I think some might enjoy reading.

-Iranian Women in Sports is the working title of a co-authored book that two professors in Iran and I have been researching about for two since 2020.
-This will the first academic study of how Iranian women of varied backgrounds began participating in modern sports at the turn of the twentieth century, and how their gender affected their contribution influenced by their cultural inhibitions or lack thereof.
-The story of Iranian women in sports turns differently after the Islamic Revolution 1979 as they are pushed to the sidelines by the patriarchy but little anyone knew that their resolve would not keep them out too long before they return to steal the spotlight in domestic and international sports athletics.
+Iranian Women in Sports is the working title of a co-authored book that two professors in Iran and I have been researching about since 2020 but then the pandemic followed by unrest in Iran have slowed us down but not entirely.
+This is the first academic study of how Iranian women of varied backgrounds began participating in modern sports at the turn of the twentieth century, and how their gender affected their contribution influenced by their cultural inhibitions or lack thereof.
+The story of Iranian women in sports turns differently after the 1979 revolution as they are pushed to the sidelines by the patriarchy but little anyone knew that their resolve would not keep them out too long before they return to steal the spotlight in domestic and international sports arenas.

 Previous